Samir Shah

-Samir Shah, CBE (born 29 January 1952), is an Indian-British television and radio executive, who has been the Chair of the BBC since March 2024.
+Samir Shah, CBE (born 29 January 1952), is a British television and radio executive, who has been the Chair of the BBC since March 2024.
 He has worked in the past for the BBC and London Weekend Television, and was chief executive of Juniper TV.
 In 2021, he co-authored the UK government's Commission on Race and Ethnic Disparities report.

-Early life
+Early life and education

 Shah was born in 1952 in Aurangabad, India, to Amrit Shah and Uma Bakaya; the family moved to England in 1960.
-His half-brother, with whom he shares the same mother, is Mohit Bakaya.
-As of 2024, Bakaya is controller of BBC Radio 4.
+His half-brother, with whom he shares the same mother, is Mohit Bakaya, who became controller of BBC Radio 4.

-Shah attended Latymer Upper School, an independent school in West London.
+Shah attended Latymer Upper School, a direct grant school at the time of Shah's attendance, which became an independent school in 1976.
+It is based in West London.
 He earned a BSc in geography at the University of Hull.
 In 1979, he obtained a DPhil in anthropology and geography at St Catherine's College, Oxford.
 His thesis was "Aspects of the geographic analysis of Asian immigrants in London".